-Have you had that experience when you were watering your plants and your world just turned all of a sudden?
+Have you had that experience when you were watering your plants, and your world just turned all of a sudden?
 Did you ever have that hurting sensation when your head feels like it is almost going to break because of the intense pain?
-If you are in the middle age and you answered yes to both those questions, then those could be symptoms of headache and dizziness accompanying your menopause.
+If you are in middle age and answered yes to both those questions, then those could be symptoms of headache and dizziness accompanying your menopause.

 What are Headache and Dizziness?

 Dizziness is that event when you feel like you are losing your balance or there is a turning or whirling feeling in your head.
-Sometimes, the feeling of being dizzy could give you that impression as if you are about to faint in any minute.
-This a common symptom during menopause as well.
+Sometimes, the feeling of being dizzy could give you that impression as if you are about to faint at any minute.
+This is a common symptom during menopause as well.

 Why do they happen during menopause?